-Until we can be together again, Ride-Along with Sundance School of Riding and our virtual lessons on our YouTube Channel: at
+Ride-Along with Sundance School of Riding and our virtual lessons on our YouTube Channel at

-Due to the recent COVID-19 health crisis, and for the safety of our students, instructors and staff, we are implementing a new policy that will adhere to the state and local health guidelines for responsible social distancing; limiting points of contact and the amount of people at the barn during lessons.
+Due to the COVID-19 health crisis, and for the safety of our students, instructors and staff, we are implementing a new policy that will adhere to the state and local health guidelines for responsible social distancing; limiting points of contact and the amount of people at the barn during lessons and public rides.

-For the time being, all visitors to the barn must contact us first and schedule an appointment; no large groups, only three riders in the arena at a time.
+For the time being, all visitors to the barn must contact us first and schedule an appointment; no large groups, only two riders in the arena at a time.